markh55/EWYL/README.md

 ## DeBugging
 [Home page error check.pdf](https://github.com/user-attachments/files/18400775/Home.page.error.check.pdf)

-i used W3 Validator to check my code was all correct and if any errors was in there. the outcome was 10 errors that has been fixed in the image below
+i used W3 Validator to check my code was all correct and if any errors were in there.
+The outcome was 10 errors that has been fixed in the image below.

 ### Home Page -
 ![Errors Fixed](https://github.com/user-attachments/assets/e3d8627e-9535-48a9-8e16-834785a7c3a5)